carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual.md

 length(L28)->leL28 c(leL216,leL182,leL149,leL213,leL184,leL223,leL305,leL8,leL203,leL95,leL41,leL295,leL107,
 leL163,leL21,leL2,leL325,leL80,leL28)->ll names(ll)<-
 c("leL216","leL182","leL149","leL213","leL184","leL223","leL305","leL8","leL203","leL95",
+"leL41","leL295","leL107","leL163","leL21","leL2","leL325","leL80","leL28")
-"leL41","leL295","leL107","leL163","leL21","leL2","leL325","leL80","leL28") sort(ll)
+sort(ll)
 </pre>
-The guide tree from Prum et al. (2015) used relative rates, so we are going to look at resolving Neoaves with a crown at .30.
+The guide tree from Prum et al. 2015 used relative rates (root height=1), so we are going to look at resolving Neoaves with a crown at .30.
 We begin by calculating the signal for different internode lengths.
-Note that the loci were already formatted as matrices in the Prum et al. (2015) script.
+Note that the loci were already formatted as matrices in the Prum et al. 2015 script.
 <pre>
 space.maker(allrates,.30,3)->a1
 space.maker(L213,.30,3)->a2